Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Using a data-driven approach you can pinpoint where your potential customer is getting tripped up in the sales funnel process and make optimizations.
 Then, rung a targeted ad campaign on Facebook or Instagram with a focus on Add-to-Cart conversions and see how your add-to-cart rate performs.”

 When it comes to calculating your add to cart rate, there are only two metrics you really need to know: Total Sessions and Number of users who add at least one item to their cart in a given time period.
 So, you can set this up by creating a data calculation in Databox.
 In this case, you’d take the number of add to carts divided by total sessions.

 Once you have this built, you can then add it to any of your dashboards.

-In addition, here are some additional metrics that you can track and visualize in Databox.
+In addition, here are some additional metrics that you can track and visualize in ecommerce reporting software like Databox.

 In conclusion, measuring your add to cart rate can give you insights into the number of interested shoppers on your site, your top-performing products, and help you identify any points of friction in the buying process.

 Popular Blog Posts

 POPULAR DASHBOARD EXAMPLES & TEMPLATES